motioneye-project/motioneyeos/board/raspberrypi/readme.txt

 [0] Note for Volatile: rootfs.tar will only be there if you kept
     "tar the root filesystem" option selected in "Filesystem images".

-[1] The DTBs (Device Tree Blobs) will only be present if you setup
-    Buildroot to install the DTBs from the rpi-firmware package, and will only be used if your kernel has support for the Device Tree.

 Prepare you SDCard
 ==================